 Strong Beer | How strong is the strongest?

-What is strong beer?
+What is strong beer and how strong is the strongest beer?
 Let's find out!

 What is strong beer?